renatoathaydes/wasmin/README.md

 These are linear types, which means that instances of these types can only be _used up_ once.

-For this reason, operations that should not _consume_ the variable should operate on a copy of the original value, which can be obtained easily with the `copy` function (which is special in that it's the only function that can use a non-primitive value without consuming it).
+For this reason, operations that should not _consume_ the variable should operate on a copy of the original value, which can be obtained easily with the `copy` function.

 This will be explained for each type individually.